sunisho/shomediablog/content/post/india2016.md

 ## Coorg

 From Mysore I took a bus west to Madikeri, the central hub of a beautiful region called Coorg.
 Coorg is known for its rolling green hills covered in coffee plantations.
 Little did I know that India produced a lot of its own coffee.
 I was in Madikeri on a holding pattern waiting for my cousin Swati and her husband Sid to meet me in a nearby town called Virajpet.
 They had won a free stay at a resort 10km away from the town center and invited me to join them.
 I came to Madikeri a day early to do some exploring on my own... and honestly I wish I had stayed in Mysore an extra day instead.
 There is not much in Madikeri - it's a hill station that's become too crowded for its own good.
 I didn't do much other than walk around, dodge traffic, and drink coffee.
-I guess there's some charm to that sort of simple itinerary, I just wish I did it in a different place.
+There is some charm to that sort of simple itinerary, I just wish I did it in a different place.

 <center>
 <img src="/blog/img/coorg-01.jpg" width="275" style="padding:5px;"><img src="/blog/img/coorg-02.jpg" width="275" style="padding:5px;">
 </center>

-But 24 hours later Swati and Sid picked me up in their taxi on the way to the resort.
+24 hours later Swati and Sid picked me up in their taxi on the way to the resort.
 While the resort itself wasn't our cup of tea, the few days we spent together were another highlight of my year.
 The three of us connected on a great number of things, sharing a similar view on many facets of our life.
 This doesn't happen often with my family, so it was a nice change of pace.
-And while the all-inclusive resort was designed for families that wanted more of a get away than for young travelers looking for an adventure, we made do with our own excursion.
-We ventured into nearby villages and made friends with some local shop owners - one of them ran a coffee mill.
+And while the all-inclusive resort was designed for families that wanted more of an effortless get-away than for young travelers looking for an adventure, we made do with our own excursion.
+We ventured into nearby villages and made friends with some local shop owners - one of them ran the village's coffee mill.
 We hitched a ride on the back of a pickup and ate lunch at a no-frills restaurant recommended to us by the local who sold us coffee grounds at a small trading post.
 The resort did have a really nice tour of their own coffee plantation - the guide gave us the basics and more of coffee making.
-I now know the difference between Arabica and Robusta coffee beans - can someone please get me a gold star!?

 All in all, as with the general theme of my adventure, I'd like to come back and spend some more time in Coorg.